 Don’t miss the 6-page patriotic printable Bundle, free from the Sunday School Store.

-- Freedom from Sin (John 8:32) This lesson plan shows how obedience and faith in Christ can overcome the power of sinful habits in our lives.
+- Jesus Gives Freedom from Sin (John 8:32) This lesson plan shows how obedience and faith in Christ can overcome the power of sinful habits in our lives.
 No-hassle lesson format makes this one easy to teach with very little preparation or supplies.
 Ideal for Sunday School or Children’s Church.